jordanrule/vibe-trader/README.md

 - **Trade Decision Logic**: Considers sentiment strength, technical confirmation, costs, and how current positions are doing
 - **Holding Bias**: Prefers holding until `MAX_TRADE_LIFETIME_HOURS` unless a clearly better, high‑trust opportunity appears

-## Architecture
-- **Main Loop** (`main.py`): Service-oriented orchestrator running every hour via `run_system.py`
-- **Telegram Service** (`services/telegram.py`): Handles message polling and update tracking
-- **Kraken Service** (`services/kraken.py`): Manages market data, balance queries, and order execution
-- **OpenAI Service** (`services/openai.py`): Processes sentiment analysis and portfolio recommendations
-- **Opportunity Service** (`services/opportunity.py`): Manages trading opportunities, technical analysis, and bandit model
-- **APIs**: Integrates with Telegram Bot API, OpenAI GPT, Kraken REST API

 ## Workflow

 It is recommended that it runs every hour to check new opportunities and rebalance it's single holding.
 At any given cycle it chooses a single cryptocurrency based on sentiment and techicals.
-The MAX_TRADE_LIFETIME_HOURS determines how long an opportunity exists, as well as how exit time for PnL is calculated for the bandit model.
+The MAX_TRADE_LIFETIME_HOURS determines how long an opportunity exists, as well as how exit time for PnL is calculated for the performance model.

 ### 1. Opportunity Lifecycle Management
 - **Expired Opportunity Cleanup**: Automatically clears opportunities older than `MAX_TRADE_LIFETIME_HOURS` (default: 6 hours)